arunj123/pico_display/DEVELOPER_NOTES.md

     -   `display_manager.py`: The main orchestrator.
 -   **Efficient "Diff & Tile" Algorithm:** This is central to the project's performance.
 Instead of sending a full 150KB framebuffer every second, it sends only a few kilobytes when the time changes by:
     1. Comparing the new UI with the last frame sent.
-    2. Calculating the smallest rectangular "bounding box" of changed pixels.
+    2. Calculate the smallest rectangular "bounding box" of changed pixels.
     3. Breaking this "diff" into smaller "tiles" to fit within the protocol's payload size.
 -   **Reliable TCP Communication:** The protocol uses `ACK`-based flow control.
 The host sends one tile and blocks, waiting for an `ACK` from the Pico before proceeding.
 This completely solves the buffer overflow problem by slaving the transfer speed to the Pico's drawing speed.